 Whether you hire an SEO service provider for small businesses or have an in-house SEO expert doing it for you, your website is everything.
 Whether via ads or targeted Google results, potential customers will end up on your website.
 If this website is:

 - Difficult to navigate

 - Badly designed, or

 you might end up losing customers.
 Bear in mind that every rival business is doing the same thing online.
 If your viewers aren’t satisfied with what you’re presenting to them, it’s likely that they’ll jump off to a different service provider—and you’ll jump a few places up in your bounce rate.

 Get someone to troubleshoot what’s wrong (if there’s something wrong) with your website.
 Conduct an SEO audit.
 Streamline your website and make it easier to use.
-The more relief you can provide to people in these times, the better your SEO strategy—better for business and long-term customer retention.
+The more relief you can provide to people in these times, the better your SEO Strategies for Small Businesses and long-term customer retention.
 And don’t forget to optimize for mobile devices!